Skip to main content

 9. Sprinklr

 Best fit.
-Enterprises consolidating social, care, and marketing onto one surface — where multilingual support is one job among many.
-Dedicated AI agent platforms outperform Sprinklr AI on automation rate in head-to-head multilingual pilots.
+Enterprises consolidating social, care, and marketing on one surface where multilingual support is one job among many.

 10. Zendesk